kevinolega/callcentertrainingtips/2web/2web-welcome.md

 I will ask you to share stories.

-These activities account for over 93% of day to day communication.
+These activities account for over 93% of day-to-day communication.

-The first week will be easy and I’ll ask you to write 15 sentences per activity.
+The first week will be easy.

+I’ll ask you to write 15 sentences per activity.

-In the second week, I’ll ask you to write 20 sentences per activity.
+I’ll ask you to write 20 sentences per activity in the second week.

-At the end of the lessons, you’ll write over 300 sentences.
+You’ll write over 300 sentences at the end of the lesson.

+I’ll fix your pronunciation.

-For pronunciation, our focus will be the use of the top 100 most used words in the English Language.
+We will begin with the top 100 most used English words.

-These words will be used in over 50% of all the sentences that you will be writing or speaking.
+These words are used over 50% of the time.

+You’ll always use these words to complete your sentences.

 [READ: WRITING BEFORE SPEAKING](https://drive.google.com/file/d/1pOn2YAtoBk5xtdly-KDHGnzBrx2f_ZAr/view?usp=sharing).

-### Rules Of Effective Communication
+## RULES OF EFFECTIVE COMMUNICATION

-Please click link to download exercise.
+Click link to download exercise.

 We will cover two lessons every week.